 Senate Bill 543 (2019 Legislative Session)

 NSEA strongly believes the Nevada Plan needs to be updated to reflect the changing needs of Nevada.
 NSEA has consistently advocated moving towards greater equity in education, ensuring all school districts, including Clark County, have the resources necessary to provide a high-quality education for every Nevada student.
 We agree our school funding system should be transparent and based on the needs of our student and communities.
 We also believe it is only fair for all education stakeholders to be included in any serious effort to improve our state’s public schools.
 NSEA looks forward to being a part of the process to strengthen the new school funding formula which will accomplish these goals from this point forward.

-NSEA opposes SB543, as introduced, to institute a new school funding formula due to serious policy concerns, including no new revenue for schools, a rural “freeze and squeeze”, watering down of Zoom and Victory Schools, a multi-million-dollar charter school giveaway, anti-union end fund balance provisions, possible exclusion of educator voice on the Commission on School Funding, and a fundamentally flawed legislative process.
+NSEA opposed SB543 (2019) and the trailing legislation SB439 (2021), as introduced, to institute a new school funding formula due to serious policy concerns, including no new revenue for schools, a rural “freeze and squeeze”, watering down of Zoom and Victory Schools, a multi-million-dollar charter school giveaway, anti-union end fund balance provisions, possible exclusion of educator voice on the Commission on School Funding, and a fundamentally flawed legislative process.